choke06/Verity/README.md

   <em>An animation of credibility propagation running on a small network of sources and claims.
 Node size represents inferred credibility, while edges represent assertions.</em>
 </p>

-Computing credibility is iterative and propagates across the graph.
+Credibility is computed iteratively across the graph.
 At each iteration step, each source distributes its credibility across all claims it asserts, and each claim in turn redistributes its support that it accumulated back to the asserting sources.
 The iterations repeat until the credibility vector reaches a steady state fixed point.
 Agreement weighting influences how much support each assertion contributes.

 # Content-Agnostic Core